Documentation Index

 Step 3: Sync Your Data to Siro

 User linking happens automatically.
-When you sync engagements or opportunities, include your CRM’s user identifier with externalId, email, and name.
-Siro automatically maps to existing workspace users by email or name match.
-Manual override available in Settings → Integrations → User Mapping.
+When you sync engagements or opportunities, include each rep’s CRM identifiers on User payloads (externalId, email, and name).
+Siro maps External Users to Siro Users by email or name match.
+Manual override is available in Settings → Integrations → User Mapping.

 3.2 Sync Appointments (Engagements)